-Students will be notified by letter (digital or hard copy) when they have satisfied all requirements to progress to the next academic class level. (i.e. D1-D2, D2-D3, D3-D4).
+Students will be notified by letter (digital or hard copy) from the Assistant Dean for Integrated Education and Assessment when they have satisfied all requirements to progress to the next academic class level. (i.e. D1-D2, D2-D3, D3-D4).
 A copy will be retained by the Office of Academic Affairs in the student's academic file.
 It is the responsibility of the student to confirm that he/she has received this letter.
 If a student has not received this letter within ten (10) business days, the student must contact the Office of Academic Affairs to confirm that the student has been formally approved to progress to the next academic class level.